MrsBlooGhost/launch_school/LS180-181/02_schema_data_sql/exercises.md

 > Can a time with a time zone be stored in a column of type `timestamp`?

-No. There's a specific data type, `timestop with time zone`, or `timestamptz`, that should be used to store a time with a time zone in a column.
+No. There's a specific data type, `timestamp with time zone`, or `timestamptz`, that should be used to store a time with a time zone in a column.

 ## Topic 06: Working with a Single Table